AndreHaueisen/flushbar/README.md

-progressIndicatorController | An optional [AnimationController] when you want to control the progress of your [LinearProgressIndicator]. progressIndicatorBackgroundColor | a [LinearProgressIndicator] configuration parameter. progressIndicatorValueColor | a [LinearProgressIndicator] configuration parameter. overlayBlur | Default is 0.0.
+progressIndicatorController | An optional [AnimationController] when you want to control the progress of your [LinearProgressIndicator]. progressIndicatorBackgroundColor | a [LinearProgressIndicator] configuration parameter. progressIndicatorValueColor | a [LinearProgressIndicator] configuration parameter. barBlur | Default is 0.0.
+If different than 0.0, blurs only Flushbar's background.
+To take effect, make sure your [backgroundColor] has some opacity.
+The greater the value, the greater the blur. overlayBlur | Default is 0.0.
 If different than 0.0, creates a blurred overlay that prevents the user from interacting with the screen.
 The greater the value, the greater the blur. overlayColor | Default is [Colors.transparent].
 Only takes effect if [overlayBlur] > 0.0.
 Make sure you use a color with transparency e.g. `Colors.grey[600].withOpacity(0.2)`. userInputForm | A [TextFormField] in case you want a simple user input.
 Every other widget is ignored if this is not null.